ibfm/bidplace/README.md

 ### Sample data

-The sample catalog data is defined in [catalog.json](https://github.com/dotnet/eShop/blob/main/src/Catalog.API/Setup/catalog.json).
-Those product names, descriptions, and brand names are fictional and were generated using [GPT-35-Turbo](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/chatgpt), and the corresponding [product images](https://github.com/dotnet/eShop/tree/main/src/Catalog.API/Pics) were generated using [DALL·E 3](https://openai.com/dall-e-3).
+The sample catalog data is defined in [catalog.json](https://github.com/dotnet/BidPlace/blob/main/src/Catalog.API/Setup/catalog.json).
+Those product names, descriptions, and brand names are fictional and were generated using [GPT-35-Turbo](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/chatgpt), and the corresponding [product images](https://github.com/dotnet/BidPlace/tree/main/src/Catalog.API/Pics) were generated using [DALL·E 3](https://openai.com/dall-e-3).

-## eShop on Azure
+## BidPlace on Azure

-For a version of this app configured for deployment on Azure, please view [the eShop on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.
+For a version of this app configured for deployment on Azure, please view [the BidPlace on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.